Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes Progress.md

 ---

 ### <span style="color: orange;">To-Do</span>
-- **Reapers can attack Cyclops**: Allows Reaper leviathans to attack the Cyclops instead of just pushing it.
-- **Destructable Drooping Stingers**: Allows destroying Drooping Stingers with a knife.
 - **No low speed splat**: Removes the fish collision sound when hitting objects at low speed with a Seamoth.
 - **Add missing PRAWN sounds**: Adds collision sounds to the PRAWN Suit.
 - **Dynamic Creepvine light**: Updates the Creepvine seed light according to the amount of remaining seeds.